-A very clear and impressive example is the New Old Synagogue where you have to walk down quite a few steps to get to the former street-level.
+A very clear and impressive example is the New Old Synagogue where you have to walk down quite a few steps to get to the former street level.

 2. Wenceslas Square

 Wenceslas Square is not only one of the largest squares in Europe.
-It is also a place where many historic and political events took place that were of major significance to the Czech people.
+It is also a place where many historic and political events took place which were of major significance to the Czech people.